 During the winter months, the Olmsted Township Public Service Department works to keep roadways open and safe for the motoring public.
 The Township uses only 100% rock salt when pre-treating roads and during snow events.

 Olmsted Township’s Department of Public Service has a dedicated crew.
-Under the direction of Edward J. Salk, Jr., these men operate 24/7, plowing snow and spreading salt.
+These men operate 24/7, plowing snow and spreading salt.
 Their years of experience with northeast Ohio’s winters have taught them well – “prepare for the worst and hope for the best.”
 Each snow and ice season, the Township’s fleet of trucks is ready to roll at a moment’s notice.
-Larger trucks clear the main thoroughfares while smaller trucks handle over 30 cul-de-sacs in the township’s many developments.

 Wintertime reminders for Olmsted Township residents: